Seattle's Child

 Raspberry picking is friendly to all heights of pickers.
 In fact, a multi-height team is a plus.
 The raspberry canes do have prickles, but they are small and don’t cause problems unless someone falls into them.
 Best of all, unlike strawberries, you don’t have to bend over to pick them!

-Raspberry picking usually starts in late-June and peaks in July – start checking the websites of the farms below in mid-June for the exact opening dates.
+Raspberry picking usually starts in late June and peaks in July.
+In mid-June, start checking the websites of the farms below for the exact opening dates.

 Bring sunscreen, water, and snacks.